puolival/multipy/multipy/example/README.md

 # Example analyses on the Open Access Series of Imaging Studies (OASIS) data

+This is work in progress.
+Check again later on.

 ## Initial preparations

 Install a recent version of FreeSurfer from http://surfer.nmr.mgh.harvard.edu/.